zamounet/TrikzAutoboost/README.md

-# sturdy-palm-tree
+# Trikz Autoboost
-Trikz Autoboost sourcemod plugin
+Enables Players to play through a trikz map without requiring a booster.